fasyakhuza/MonoZtoLL/optimization/forYuehShun/total_background/README.md

-# Settings for submitting jobs to HTCondor.
+# I. Settings for submitting jobs to HTCondor.

 A set of scripts to submit jobs to HTCondor for applying preselections to background samples for Z pT optimization

-## Setup environment
+## A. Setup environment

 Download this folder ```total_background```